natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-24-portfolio-physician.md

 description: A personal business card showcasing the professional details of a physician, located in the heart of a bustling city.
 Coordinates
 emoji: 🩺
 tags:
-  - 🩺 physicians
+  - ⚕️ Medicine
-  - 💼 business cards
+  - 💼 Business
+  - 📖 Articles
+  - 🌍 Health
-  - 🌟 professionalism
+  - 📚 Education
 haiku: |
   A healer's card shines,
   Guiding hands through life's journey,